Your final assessment for this course consists of:

 The Data Sources page on your course homepage has some suggestions of databases you can use.
 It includes instructions on how to access them.

-Here is an example of how to use Business Source Complete:
+Here is an example of how to use Business Source Ultimate:

-1. Open Business Source Complete from the Library Catalogue
+1. Open Business Source Ultimate from the Library Collection

 2. Enter in your search terms.
 Note that in this database, the connectors AND, OR, and NOT are built into the search boxes, and you can add more fields to build a longer search terms.

-The principles for searching in the Library Catalogue and Business Source Complete can also be translated to other databases.
+The principles for searching in the Library Collection and Business Source Ultimate can also be translated to other databases.
 If you need any assistance, don't hesitate to Ask The Library.

 These books are recommended by your Course Coordinator in the Course Outline: